infotel4iarc/CanReg5-RestAPI/readme.md

     - 404: the source is not found
     - 409: the linked tumour is not found

-## Business GET entry points

-- Only for development purposes, will not be delivered (= no risk of data leak outside of Canreg)
-- TODO

 ## Bulk import

 This will import the selected file to the holding database of the current connected user.
 Imported file will be stored